Deploy Generated Standalone Executable Programs To Target Hardware

 .

-If you have developed multirate S-functions, or if you use a customized static main program module, see Rate Grouping Compliance and Compatibility Issues for information about how to adapt your code for rate grouping compatibility.
-This adaptation lets your multirate, multitasking models generate more efficient code.
+If have developed multirate S-functions, or if you use a customized static main function module, see Rate Grouping Compliance and Compatibility Issues for information about how to adapt your code for rate grouping compatibility.
+This adaptation produces more efficient code for multirate, multitasking models.

 Multirate Single-Tasking Operation

-In a multirate single-tasking program, by definition, sample times in the model must be an integer multiple of the model's fixed-step size.
+In a multirate single-tasking program, sample times in the model must be an integer multiple of the fixed-step size configured for the model.

 In a multirate single-tasking program, blocks execute at different rates, but under